 - Sores that won’t heal

 - Strong odors

 Learn more about these cancer signs in this video:

-If you are worried about the cost of treatment, you may be thinking about how to treat dog tumors at home.
-Though there may be some holistic ways to try and treat noncancerous tumors on dogs, that is not the best choice.
-You really need to see your veterinarian to determine what kind of tumor your dog is dealing with so they can recommend the best treatment.
-The best way to defray the high cost of treatment is by having pet insurance.
-Be sure to check out Healthy Paws pet insurance plans and get a free quote today.
+If you’re worried about the cost of treatment, you may be thinking about how to treat dog tumors at home.
+Though there may be some holistic ways to try and treat noncancerous tumors on dogs, that’s not the best choice.
+You need to see your veterinarian to determine what kind of tumor your dog has so they can recommend the best treatment.
+The best way to defray the high cost of diagnostics and treatment is by having pet insurance.

 - Pet: Dixie Mae (7-year-old American Staffordshire)

 - Diagnosis & Treatment: 23 growths removed, not all benign